The Power of Essential Carotenoids for Optimal Eye Health

 image of the macula with ocular coherence tomography

-The Main Functions of Carotenoids for Eye Health
+The Vital Functions of Carotenoids in Eye Health

 Clinical Studies on Vitamin A

-Vitamin A and beta-carotene have been studied as supplements beneficial for ARMD, cataracts, retinitis pigmentosa, dry eyes, and thyroid eye disease.
+Vitamin A and beta-carotene have been extensively studied as supplements beneficial for age-related macular degeneration (ARMD), cataracts, retinitis pigmentosa, dry eyes, and thyroid eye disease.
+Research suggests that their antioxidant properties and role in maintaining retinal health make them promising interventions for these ocular conditions, offering potential support in preventing or managing their progression. e.

 Vitamin A has not been recommended as a supplement for those with inherited macular dystrophies, such as Stargardt’s disease (ABC A-4 mutation), Best’s disease, and cone-rod dystrophies.
 It is thought to cause an increase in deposits resulting in toxicity and death to the cells of the retina.
 (Read more.)
 Clinical trials are now underway for a modified form of Vitamin A which is safer for those with the ABC A-4 mutation.
-(Read more.) (clinicaltrials.gov)
+(ALK-001 and Stargardt’s disease) (clinicaltrials.gov)

 Supplementation of beta-carotene for smokers and former smokers has not been recommended because of a possible risk of developing lung cancer.
 (See safety concerns, Medline)